YordanGeorgiev/qto/doc/md/userstories_doc.md

 As a team leader
 In order to see the relation of the issues to the daily,weekly,monthly,yearly,quinquennially and decadelly periods I wanto to be able to manage the issues within those periods per period and mother period

+#### 2.2.5. tracking of issues per target product version
+As Biz Manager
+I want to be able to track the issues development per target product version